Like a Local

 Be a Sport

 Locals mark off the seasons by checking the sports lineup.
 The "Boys of Summer" arrive each spring, and the Bruins come out of hibernation in the fall.
-However, fans here can get a sports fix any time of year.
+But sports fans can get a fix here any time of year.

-When the Red Sox play at home, being a Boston resident means braving the throngs along Yawkee Way, downing a Fenway Frank, and bellowing out "Sweet Caroline" during the seventh inning stretch.
+When the Red Sox play at home, ball fans are out braving the throngs along Yawkey Way, munching a Fenway Frank or sausage sub, and bellowing "Sweet Caroline" during the seventh inning stretch.
 Sweet indeed.

-Next stop, TD Garden (aka the "Gah-din").
-Even if you can't score tickets to watch the Bruins or Celtics, you can see their arena via the Sports Museum.
+Next stop, TD Garden (in Bostonese that’s "Gah-din").
+Even if you can’t score tickets to watch the Bruins or Celtics, you can see their arena via the Sports Museum.
 Come early on game day and you might catch players warming up.

-Football fans get a kick out of Gillette Stadium in suburban Foxborough.
-It is home turf for the Super Bowl-winning New England Patriots and site of an entertainment complex that houses their high-tech Hall of Fame.
+Football fans get a kick out of Gillette Stadium in Foxborough.
+It is home turf for the Super Bowl–winning New England Patriots; nearby is the sprawling Patriot Place, a complex that houses the team’s high-tech Hall of Fame.

 Book It to the Library

-Little wonder bookworms adore the Boston Public Library, just as Ralph Waldo Emerson and his literary buddies did in the 1800s.
-The building is beautiful, the collection is vast, and there is no charge to browse.
+Bookworms adore the Boston Public Library, just as Ralph Waldo Emerson and his literary buddies did in the 1800s.
+The building is beautiful, and one may freely browse its vast collection, reading halls, and courtyard.

 The Mary Baker Eddy Library isn’t merely full of books.
 It includes the Mapparium (a mammoth walk-in glass globe, the interior of which is spanned by a 30-foot bridge) plus a virtual fountain that spews famous quotations.